sciknoworg/OntoLearner/docs/source/benchmarking/chemistry/psimod.rst

-Proteomics Standards Initiative (PSI) Protein Modifications Ontology (PSI-MOD)
+Protein Modifications Ontology (PSIMOD)
 ========================================================================================================================

 Overview
 --------
-PSI-MOD is an ontology consisting of terms that describe protein chemical modifications, logically linked by an is_a relationship in such a way as to form a direct acyclic graph (DAG).
+PSI-MOD is an ontology developed by the Proteomics Standards Initiative (PSI) that describes protein chemical modifications, logically linked by an is_a relationship in such a way as to form a direct acyclic graph (DAG).
 The PSI-MOD ontology has more than 45 top-level nodes, and provides alternative hierarchical paths for classifying protein modifications either by the molecular structure of the modification,